JoseMMorales/Grid-Layouts/README.md

 ### **8. Super-Centered**
 Property: [place-items](https://developer.mozilla.org/en-US/docs/Web/CSS/place-items)

 When you apply place-items to an element it will be centered in your page so no additional properties are needed, you will save time trying to set up your element in both Axis (X and Y).
-It will do it for you!.
+It will do it for you!

-### Desktop/Mobile Views
+#### Desktop/Mobile Views
 <p align="center">
 <img src="https://user-images.githubusercontent.com/43299285/102996942-46915180-4524-11eb-87cc-d00a601456b2.png">
 </p>